 So How Often Should I be Exercising?

-Like I talk about in the RESET nutrition program, you have to learn what works for your body.
+You have to learn what works for your body.
 There is no one size fits all, but there is certainly a good place from which most can begin.
 2-5 days a week is my recommendation.
 5 DAYS?
 Isn’t that too much based on everything you just said?
 Yes and No. Yes if your training is lasting 1-2 hours.
 No if it’s lasting 10 minutes or so.
 The key is to hit it hard, while maintaining excellent form, to get the most benefit in the shortest time.
 This is the approach in my Fit Chix on Demand online workouts.

 When To Say No